alexrutz/flightgpt/README.md

 to simulate passenger announcements.
 Exterior lights such as landing, taxi and strobe lights can be controlled via the CLI for basic lighting management.
+The new `CockpitSystems` helper class aggregates all panels so they can be updated from a single simulation data snapshot.
 No graphics are provided – the goal is to use external hardware like LED displays or buttons for cockpit interaction.